doomjoshuaboy/CVS-Redux/README.md

 -Shin_Hado-

 ## Thanks to
-POTS (for Capcom VS SNK 2 commentator system, Attack data and active tag modules)
+POTS (for Capcom VS SNK 2 Commentator System, Attack Data and Active Tag modules)

-Kamekaze (for Round Transition Module)
+Kamekaze (for Round Transition module)

 ## Instructions
 ### Since this Screenpack includes some ZSS or Lua that needs replacement, this section is required.